everest-castaneda/knext/README.rst

 KNeXT downloads and parses Kyoto Encylopedia of Genes and Genomes (KEGG) markup language files (KGML).
-The tool employs NetworkX's framework to create gene-only networks, but mixed (gene, compound, pathway) networks can also be generated.
+The tool employs NetworkX's framework to not only create gene-only networks, but mixed: gene, compound, pathway networks.
+KNeXT is designed to ingest KGML files through built-in APIs and dynamically create high-fidelity topological representations.
 All output files are in TSV format.
 KNeXT also retrieves a TXT file of node x-y axis coordinates for use in NetworkX's graph visualization library, and it is able to convert KEGG IDs into Uniprot and NCBI IDs.